kumarankit1234/react-starter-kit/Readme.md

 28. Created a separate file for the initial state of the app.

 29. Wrapped the store dispatch to add custom logging.
 This is is route to learning middlewares in redux.

+30. Added one more wrapper around store to handle async params to dispatch.